35ajstern/simple_academic_website/pages/research.md

 *Available on* <a href="https://doi.org/10.1101/592675">bioRxiv</a>, *Submitted to* <i>PLoS Genetics</i>

 ### <u>In progress</u>
-Other projects I am working on include: the interaction between mutational load and adaptation, and implications for <b>genetic rescue</b>; reconstructing <b>selection on polygenic traits</b>; inferring heritability and polygenic selection in <b>structured populations</b>.
+Other projects I am currently pursuing include: the interaction between mutational load and adaptation, and implications for <b>genetic rescue</b>; reconstructing <b>selection on polygenic traits</b>; inferring heritability and polygenic selection in <b>structured populations</b>.

 <!-- Note: this is how to write a comment in HTML.
 Everything in here won't show up on your webpage.-->